 2.5 Urine Analysis

 On the day of enrolment, all participants were given one 50ml sterile wide- mouthed screw-capped plastic container carrying their identification information for urine collection.
 Each participant was instructed to collect mid-stream urine between 10am—2pm which coincides with schistome optimum egg production time.
 Samples were transported to public Health Lab of Benue State University, in black polythene bags placed on ice to prevent hatching of eggs to miracidia.
 For haematuria examination, chemical reagent strip methods ( by dipping inside urine bottle and comparing with standard colour chart) was used.
-Slides containing terminally—spined schistosoma haematobium eggs were considered as positive.
+Slides containing terminally—spined Schistosoma haematobium eggs were considered as positive.

 Urine samples were examined to detect the presence of eggs using sedimentation technique.
 A drop of the sediment was placed on a clean microscope slide and stained using Lugol’s iodine and left for 15 seconds for the stain to penetrate the eggs and viewed under microscope at low power (x10) and then (x40) objective lens Chesbrough (2002), WHO (2011).
 The number of Schistosoma haematobium eggs per 10ml of urine was counted for each positive sample and the result was calculated by multiplying the crude egg numbers per slide with the number of xml (xml) of the respective urine sample and divided by 10 to represent the intensity.
 Heavy intensity of infection was defined at 50 S. haematobium eggs per 10ml WHO (1991) and WHO (2011).
 Infected individuals were treated with standard dose of praziquantel-a drug of choice for treatment of schistosomiasis and were administered by community health workers in the study area.